Balance constants for Coxeter groups: A uniform bound for finite Weyl groups

 \subsection{A special treatment for type $B_n$: a short-root order polytope}

-In this section, we are able to improve the bound for types $B_n$ (and thus for type $C_n$ as well) due to the existence of another polytope similar to the order polytope.
+In this section, we are able to improve the bound for type $B_n$ (and thus for type $C_n$ as well) due to the existence of another polytope similar to the order polytope.

-Let $\Phi$ be an irreducible root system of rank $r$ that is not simply-laced (type $B_n,C_n,F_4,$ or $G_2$).
-Then there exists a \emph{highest short root} $\eta\in\Phi^+$ (see for example \cite{Humphreys}).
+Let $\Phi$ be an irreducible root system of rank $r$ that is not simply laced (that is, $\Phi$ is of type $B_n,C_n,F_4,$ or $G_2$).
+Then there exists a \emph{highest short root} $\eta\in\Phi^+$ (see for example \cite[\S 3.20]{Humphreys}).
 In other words, for every root $\alpha\in\Phi^+$ of the same (Euclidean) length as $\eta$, we have $\eta\geq\alpha$ in the root poset.
-In particular, since the inner product $\langle \cdot , \cdot \rangle$ on $E$ is $W$-invariant, $\eta-w\eta$ is a nonegative (integral) linear combination of the simple roots for any $w \in W$.
+In particular, since the inner product $\langle \cdot , \cdot \rangle$ on $E$ is $W$-invariant, $\eta-w\eta$ is a nonnegative (integral) linear combination of the simple roots for any $w \in W$.
 As in Section~\ref{sec:order-polytopes-bound}, define